 - The following are some suggestions to help you move through pre-board security screening:

 - Pack you own bags and try to travel light.
 If you are travelling with gifts, it is recommended that they be unwrapped.

 - If you are taking a wrapped item, it is best to place it in your checked baggage.

 - Keep valuables, medicine and other important items in your carry-on baggage.

 - Make sure you travel with government issued photo identification.
 (Note: Air Travel to U.S. requires a valid passport or NEXUS card.)
-Note - Victoria International Airport now has a NEXUS line available to expedite your pre-board screening time.
+Note – Victoria International Airport has a NEXUS line available to expedite your security screening time.

 - Remember to put identification tags inside baggage as well as outside in case your tag comes off.

 - Laptops, cell phones, and other electronics should have identification on them.